 A Malaysian soccer coach teaches his athletes spiritually, emotionally, and physically.

 William, four full-time and three part-time staff, and volunteers are honing in on 3Dimensional Coaching.
 Coaches quickly latch on to the value and faith-based ideals, a refreshing concept in an oftentimes crowded atmosphere.
 “They need the heart aspect, the spiritual dimension,” said Coach William.

 Some have recognized similarities in principles they’ve established in their own teams, but can now give it new life and a name.

 The noncommittal lifestyles of current athletes and coaches make this deep dimensional teaching method necessary and urgent.
 “People are doing all the wrong things,” he said, “so 3Dimensional Coaching will be easier to guide the players who want to be performing, influence players to play to the best of their ability, and teach them to be a role model for others.”

 Many coaches in Malaysia only coach on the first level, a strictly physical dimension.
 But the second (mind and emotions) and third (spiritual and soul) levels are necessary for a wholeness that transcends beyond play and into profound purpose.
-Chang has seen misguided athletes and coaches unable to live their lives as they are meant to, because they are constantly distracted by worldly noise clamoring for their attention.
+William has seen misguided athletes and coaches unable to live their lives as they are meant to, because they are constantly distracted by worldly noise clamoring for their attention.

 Said William, “Many professionals are not able to train and cope with what is going on inside.
 A lot of players can’t deal with the fame and don’t know what’s right and wrong.”